ManuelonGithub/embedded_kernel/src_code/readme.txt

  * @mainpage    Lightweight Message-Passing Embedded Kernel *
  * @section     Project Information
- *              This kernel enables multi-tasking capabilities
+ *              This real-time kernel enables multi-tasking capabilities
- *				in an embedded environment.
+ *				in an embedded environment. \n
  *				It also provides message-passing capabilities between processes and
  * 				user Input/Output functionality via message-passing.
  *
+ * @section		Processes
+ *				Processes are instances of a CPU context.
+This includes all general
+ *				purpose registers, the stack pointer, the program counter, and the
+ *				status register. \n
+ *				A process can be registered into the kernel using the pcreate kernel
+ *				call, which requires a function that the processs will run,
+ *				optionally a pointer to a process attribute function to allow
+ *				customization of the process' ID, priority, and name. \n
+ *				main.c is the default place to register processes in, but processes
+ *				themselves can register processes. \n
+ *				Due to the kernel being made for real-time operations,
+ *				the number of supported process is static.
+ *
+ *
  * @section		Kernel calls
  *				Kernel functionality and information can be accessed by a process via
- *				kernel calls.
+ *				kernel calls. \n
- *				The supported kernel calls can be found in calls.h
+ *				The supported kernel calls can be found in calls.h \n
  *				Message-passing is done via kernel calls.
  *
  * @section		Message Passing System